raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 Special thanks to the folks in the Catalog dev chat for being there to witness my tomfoolery throughout the initial development, everybody who helped out and cheered me on as this game barreled through the finish line, and everyone who continues to compete so fiercely on the Playdate leaderboards and create such an inspiring community out of my little puzzle game.
 Enjoy the cake!
 And thanks to you, for reading, playing, and (hopefully) enjoying!

 # Changelog

+## Version 2.3.1
+### 05.15.2026

+- Added some missing Kanji in Japanese

+Windows/macOS/Linux:
+- Fixed inconsistent pause behavior when using controller
+- Fixed bug where game could be "ended" as scene was transitioning, causing a softlock
+- Removed "Start/ESC twice to quit" function
+- Fixed crash if Reduce Flashing was enabled
+- (Steam) Fixed bug where Arcade Mode (Hard Mode) scoreboard was facing the wrong way

 ## Version 2.3.0
 ### 05.13.2026